zhengya1004/gfg_interview/readme.md

 $ conda env create -f environment.yml
 ```

-To run the script, go the project folder and run script as bellow
+To run the script, go to the project folder and run script as below
 ```ssh
 $ python GFG_analysis.py
 ```